matthewpoer/ip-country-allowlist-check/README.md

 This service includes GeoLite2 data created by MaxMind, available from https://www.maxmind.com.

+This database should be updated on a periodic basis (e.g. once per quarter).
+The most recent download date of the database is date-stamped in the directory name housing the database.

 ## Response Codes

 There are two potentially valid response codes from the service: